anon-blue/anon.blue/README.txt

                                                   shiy
-             what did u say? cg a awhata whata wah      what are you diong now u uuuuuuuuthis is my place, in fact, my favorite one hof course uuuuuuuuuuuuuuuuuu qqqqqwhat the fucking bitchuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuu!!!h ahahahahahahahahahahahaha
+             what did u say? cg a awhata whata wah      what are you diong now u uuuuuuuuthis is my place, in fact, my favorite one hof course can you write righ t here, t the fucking bitchuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuu!!!h ahahahahahahahahahahahaha

           u this shit! you were hacked